-In early 2023, the Compensation Committee recommended, and the Board of Trustees (in Mr. Bernstein's case, solely the independent Trustees) approved individual performance measures for the 2023 annual incentive program.
+In early 2024, the Compensation Committee recommended, and the Board of Trustees (in Mr. Bernstein's case, solely the independent Trustees) approved individual performance measures for the 2024 annual incentive program.
 The individual performance component comprised 20% of the CEO's total cash bonus award.
-The Compensation Committee concluded that the CEO merited an individual performance ranking of 3.85 based on its assessment of performance against his pre-established individual goals set in early 2023 as follows:
+The Compensation Committee concluded that the CEO merited an individual performance ranking of 3.59 based on its assessment of performance against his pre-established individual goals set in early 2024 as follows:

-- Ensuring the Company's long-term financial stability by raising new sources of capital, and by preserving & expanding the Company's liquidity position - · Developing short & long-term incentives consistent with the current economic environment and forecasts - Success in interfacing with Board of Trustees to develop Company strategy to ensure shareholder value is maximized over the long-term - Stewardship at the top of the organization, and success in interfacing with major institutional investors and JV partners
+- Ensuring the Company's long-term financial stability by raising new sources of capital, and by preserving & expanding the Company's liquidity position - Executing our short and long-term external growth initiatives consistent within the confines of prevailing economic forces - Success in interfacing with Board of Trustees to develop Company strategy to ensure shareholder value is maximized over the long-term - Stewardship at the top of the organization, and success in interfacing with major institutional investors and JV partners